| Title: | R Interface to Proximal Interior Point Quadratic Programming Solver |

 problem with for example warm starts between updates of the parameter, c.f. the examples.

-contains several methods which can be used to either update/get details of the
+The object returned by piqp contains several methods which can be used to either update/get details of the

 problem, modify the optimization settings or attempt to solve the problem.